Normalcy Bias Investing: The Silent Trap Leading to Losses

 Another crucial aspect of normalcy bias investing is the power of narrative.
 Humans are inherently story-driven creatures, and we often construct narratives to make sense of complex financial phenomena.
 These narratives can be incredibly persistent, even in the face of contradictory evidence.

-To address this challenge, I propose the “Narrative Deconstruction Framework” (NDF).
-This approach systematically breaks down prevailing market narratives into their constituent parts and subjects each element to rigorous scrutiny.
+I propose the “Narrative Deconstruction Framework” (NDF) to address this challenge.
+This approach systematically breaks down prevailing market narratives into their constituent parts and rigorously scrutinizes each element.
 By doing so, investors can identify potential flaws in popular narratives and uncover hidden opportunities.

 For example, following the 2008 financial crisis, a prevalent narrative emerged that quantitative easing would inevitably lead to high inflation.
 Many investors positioned their portfolios accordingly, expecting a surge in commodity prices and a decline in the value of fiat currencies.
 However, those who applied the NDF approach would have recognized the flaws in this simplistic narrative, considering factors such as demographic trends, technological deflation, and the global savings glut.